Heather Booth: Progressive politics

 Calling her "one of the nation's most influential organizers for progressive causes," a profile published in 2017 by journalist David Wood said:

 Inside almost every liberal drive over the past five decades—for fair pay, equal justice, abortion rights, workers' rights, voter rights, civil rights, immigration rights, child care—you will find Booth.
 But you may have to look hard.
 Because she's not always at the head of the protest march.
 More often, she's at a let's-get-organized meeting in a suburban church basement or a late-night strategy session in a crumbling neighborhood's community center.
 She's helping people already roused to action figure out practical ways to move their cause forward.
 And always she's advancing the credo she learned as a child: that you must not only treat people with dignity and respect, but you must shoulder your own responsibility to help build a society that reflects those values.

-In 2019, Booth was arrested during a "Fire Drill Fridays" climate change rally on Capitol Hill.
+In 2018, Booth was arrested at a Capitol Hill protest in support of the DACA program.
+In 2019, she was arrested again, during a "Fire Drill Fridays" climate change rally, also on Capitol Hill.

-During the Biden/Harris presidential campaign of 2020, Booth served as director of senior and progressive engagement and on December 15 of that year was quoted as saying "President-elect Joe Biden’s team has always focused on older voters and their concerns will be top-of-mind in his upcoming term."
+During the Biden/Harris presidential campaign of 2020, Booth served as director of senior and progressive engagement and on December 15 of that year was quoted as saying "President-elect Joe Biden's team has always focused on older voters and their concerns will be top-of-mind in his upcoming term."

+Booth was appointed Progressive Outreach Director for the 2024 Biden presidential election campaign.